Skip to main content

 Recursive learning

 As preferences accumulate, the world’s probability landscape is reshaped.
-Retrieval results are boosted based on historical reward signals, creating a recursive loop where the system learns which triples are most useful or truthful for the agent’s specific context.
-This historical truth remains in the ledger, allowing future queries to be guided by this preference data.
-Learn more about steered retrieval in the Alignment deep-dive.
+Historical reward signals boost retrieval results, which creates a recursive loop where the system learns which triples are most useful or truthful for the agent’s context.
+This historical truth remains in the ledger, so this preference data can guide future queries.
+Learn more about preference-aware retrieval.